i-build-web-apps/operativeit-plans/readme.md

 $user->subscribeToUntil($plan, '2018-12-21', false); // no recurrency
 ```

-**Note: If the user is already subscribed, the `subscribeTo()` will return false.
+**Note: If the user is already subscribed, the `subscribeToPlan()` will return false.
 To avoid this, upgrade or extend the subscription.**

 # Upgrading subscription